Mr Niam Chiang Meng is the Chairman of Gardens by the Bay, the Maritime and Port Authority, and Mediacorp Pte Ltd.

 Mr Niam held concurrent appointments as Permanent Secretary of the National Population and Talent Division (NPTD) in 2011 and as Permanent Secretary of the National Climate Change Secretariat (NCCS), Prime Minister’s Office, in 2012 until his retirement in 2016.

 Mr Felix Loh is the CEO of Gardens by the Bay.
-Mr Loh is also the Co-Chairman of the Tripartite Cluster for Landscape Industry and is the Deputy Honorary Secretary of the Singapore National Employers Federation.
+Mr Loh is concurrently a Board member of Workforce Singapore, Deputy Honorary Secretary of the Singapore National Employers Federation (SNEF), as well as Co-chair of the Tripartite Cluster for the Landscape Industry and Tripartite Cluster for Waste Management.

 Mr Loh, a horticulturist by training, joined the Gardens in 2014 as Chief Operating Officer.
 He has over 20 years of experience in parks management, horticulture and landscape industry development, and policy development.